sciseim/JackyDragon/README.md

 # JackyDragon
-A repository of scripts supporting draft genome assemblies of the jacky dragon (Amphibolurus muricatus)
+A repository of scripts supporting draft genome assemblies of the jacky dragon (_Amphibolurus muricatus_).